Trenitalia France: Current high-speed services

+There are plans for services between Paris - Marseille and Paris - Lyon from June 2025.

 Former services

 The train operating staff was Trenitalia's in Italy and Thello's in France.

 Initially, the carriages were leased by Trenitalia and the locomotive was leased from Akiem by SNCF Geodis.
 The locomotives used were three-system SNCF Class BB 36000 electric locomotives uprated from 160 km/h to 200 km/h operation in France to the Italian border.
 The sleeping cars were type MU, a design originally created for the Wagons-Lits Company, built between 1964 and 1974, while refurbished by Trenitalia during the mid-2000s at which point LED lighting & corridor CCTV were fitted while carpeting was removed.
 Each sleeping car had 12 compartments with washbasin, each usable as single, double, or triple.
 Couchette cars were of various types and could be used as four berth or six berth.

 Thello night trains had three classes: